prometheus/mysqld_exporter/README.md

 ## Example Rules

-There are some sample rules available in [example.rules](example.rules)
+There is a set of sample rules, alerts and dashboards available in the [mysqld-mixin](mysqld-mixin/)

 [circleci]: https://circleci.com/gh/prometheus/mysqld_exporter
 [hub]: https://hub.docker.com/r/prom/mysqld-exporter/